Former Nigerian President Muhammadu Buhari will be buried in his hometown of Daura, Katsina State, tomorrow, Monday, July 14, 2025.

 But it also raises questions about the current administration’s capacity to address Nigeria’s deep-rooted problems.

-The public reaction is mixed, some express genuine grief, while others remain skeptical about the sincerity of official condolences.
+The public expresses mixed reactions; some genuinely grieve, while others question the sincerity of official condolences.

 The controversy surrounding Buhari’s death and burial reflects broader frustrations with Nigerian politics.